 Auto Lens Cap

-The Auto Lens covers attach to the front of the lens and closes when the lens closes keeping it safe from scratches or dings.
+The Auto Lens covers attach to the front of the lens and closes when the lens closes, keeping it safe from scratches or dings.
 I’ve tried a few different Auto Lenses by JJC and Panasonic.
 I can’t get a UV filter working with the Panasonic Auto Lens Cap.
-I tried, it’s possible that an ultra-thin UV filter exists somewhere, but the thin UV filter I own does not work.
+I tried; an ultra-thin UV filter may exist somewhere, but the thin UV filter I own does not work.

 Panasonic Automatic Lens Cap